Samourai-Wallet/whirlpool-client-cli/README.md

 - ssl: enable or disable SSL
 - tor: enable or disable TOR
 - debug: display more logs for debugging
-- pool: id of the pool to join
 - scode: optional scode to use for tx0
 - pushtx: specify how to broadcast transactions (tx0, aggregate).
     * auto: by default, tx are broadcasted through Samourai service.